Fiserv/tenants-doc/globalsearch.md

-# Search - Github Fiserv Organization
+# How to use Global Search within Fiserv Organization

 Using the global search, you can search  any information to your own public repositories and any private repositories you have access to.